Southern Appalachian Young Friends

 have participated in SAYF worship sharing as a Young Friend).

 a. act as on site registrar for a retreat;

-participated previously in a SAYF worship sharing activity);
+(provided they have participated previously in a SAYF worship

-of SAYF experience may be able to do this as
+timer with plenty of SAYF experience may be able to do this as

 A FANIT can never:

 a.
 Act as Coordinating FAN at a retreat or

 c.
 Drive Young Friends during a retreat;

 E-4.
 How are FANITs

 trained and developed?